blainehill2001/Ginkgo-P/README.md

 To launch locally, first download NodeJS from [here](https://nodejs.org/en/download/).
 Ensure you have the latest version of NodeJS that this project supports.
 At the time of writing, it is **8.19.2**.
 Test that NodeJS is installed correctly with `npm --v` to check the version.

-Then, run `npm ci` in the root project folder to install all necessary node packages (npm clean install). `cd` into `kompare_backend` and `kompare_frontend` and do the run `npm ci` again in each directory.
+Then, run `npm ci` in the root project folder to install all necessary node packages (npm clean install). `cd` into `ginkgo_backend` and `ginkgo_frontend` and do the run `npm ci` again in each directory.

 We need to now create a MongoDB account to cache queries and their results in a database.
 Reference [this](https://www.mongodb.com/docs/manual/reference/connection-string/) resource to get a *MongoDB Connection String in URI Format*.
-Once you have this string, create a `.env` file in `/kompare_backend` and enter `MONGODB_URI=<your MongoDB URI string here>` to set that environment variable.
+Once you have this string, create a `.env` file in `/ginkgo_backend` and enter `MONGODB_URI=<your MongoDB URI string here>` to set that environment variable.
 Ensure that the IP Addresses that are using/deploying your app are denoted inside your database's **Network Access** settings.
 If you wish to allow any IP address to connect to your MongoDB database, set this to be `0.0.0.0/0.0.0` .
 See [this](https://www.mongodb.com/docs/atlas/connect-to-database-deployment/) resource for more information.

 Additionally, you will need to set your default target for your frontend to send API requests to.
-If you wish to set it to be localhost and at port 8080, create a `.env` file in `/kompare_frontend` and enter `REACT_APP_DEFAULT_BACKEND=http://localhost:8080`.
+If you wish to set it to be localhost and at port 8080, create a `.env` file in `/ginkgo_frontend` and enter `REACT_APP_DEFAULT_BACKEND=http://localhost:8080`.

 To run on your local machine, enter 'npm run dev' from the root directory.
 This will run both the frontend and backend on their development scripts as defined in their respective package.json.

-You will need to set four other environment variables to run this platform in a production setting (not on a local machine): two in `/kompare_backend/.env` (`NODE_ENV` and `PORT`) and one in `/kompare_frontend/.env` (`REACT_APP_BACKEND` and `REACT_APP_NODE_ENV`).
-Set `NODE_ENV=prod` in a new line in `/kompare_backend/.env` to let the backend app know you are in production.
-Set `PORT=XXXX` in a new line in `/kompare_backend/.env` to let the backend app know you wish to run the application on a different port (the default is port 8080).
-Set `REACT_APP_BACKEND=yourBackendURL` in a new line in `/kompare_frontend/.env` to let the frontend app know you wish to send API requests to a different URL (your deployed API/your backend app) than than your DEFAULT_BACKEND value.
-Set `REACT_APP_NODE_ENV=prod`in a new line in `/kompare_frontend/.env` to let the frontend app know you are in production.
+You will need to set four other environment variables to run this platform in a production setting (not on a local machine): two in `/ginkgo_backend/.env` (`NODE_ENV` and `PORT`) and one in `/ginkgo_frontend/.env` (`REACT_APP_BACKEND` and `REACT_APP_NODE_ENV`).
+Set `NODE_ENV=prod` in a new line in `/ginkgo_backend/.env` to let the backend app know you are in production.
+Set `PORT=XXXX` in a new line in `/ginkgo_backend/.env` to let the backend app know you wish to run the application on a different port (the default is port 8080).
+Set `REACT_APP_BACKEND=yourBackendURL` in a new line in `/ginkgo_frontend/.env` to let the frontend app know you wish to send API requests to a different URL (your deployed API/your backend app) than than your DEFAULT_BACKEND value.
+Set `REACT_APP_NODE_ENV=prod`in a new line in `/ginkgo_frontend/.env` to let the frontend app know you are in production.

 To deploy, we recommend an infrastructure as a service (IaaS) service such as [Render](render.com).
 Follow a tutorial such as [this](https://www.youtube.com/watch?v=l134cBAJCuc&ab_channel=DaveGray) to familiarize yourself with how to deploy a MERN stack app to Render.

 ## How to add new Knowledge Graph Algorithms to the API

-First, write and test an algorithm and add it to /kompare_backend/algorithm_scripts/ (you can access data and add new data to the /kompare_backend/datasets folder).
-Then, add the title of the script and its language initializer to /kompare_backend/algorithm_scripts.
+First, write and test an algorithm and add it to /ginkgo_backend/algorithm_scripts/ (you can access data and add new data to the /ginkgo_backend/datasets folder).
+Then, add the title of the script and its language initializer to /ginkgo_backend/algorithm_scripts.
 (E.g. `test_script.py` and `python` since I would run `python test_script.py` in my terminal.)

 The frontend **must** specific two things in the body of its API request to the backend:
 * "language": a string specifying which language the script is written in (written down as the string that is a part of the call)
-* "script": a string that is the file name of the script in `/kompare_backend/algorithm_scripts` to run
+* "script": a string that is the file name of the script in `/ginkgo_backend/algorithm_scripts` to run

 However, the frontend can add more objects to the API call to be used in running the script.
 In fact, this is encouraged.